njcuk9999/lbl/lbl/doc/AddingAnInstrument.md

 Then add to the `InstrumentType` and `InstrumentList`

-Note that we expect it in the form `{module}.{class}` where `{module}` is the lower case instrument name and Instrument is the class name (camel case).
+Note that we expect it in the form `{module}.{class}` where `{module}` is the lower case instrument name and Instrument is the class name (CamelCase).
 Note you will either be adding one class or a few classes (for different modes).

 Next you must add to the `InstDict` (directly below `InstrumentList`)